Uses of Zinc

 - Prostate cancer.
 There does not appear to be a link between taking zinc the risk of getting prostate cancer.

 - Psoriasis (scaly, itchy skin).
-Oral supplements dont seem to help in the treatment of psoriasis.
+Oral supplements do not seem to treat psoriasis.

 - Rheumatoid arthritis (RA).
 Oral supplements do not seem to treat rheumatoid arthritis.

 - Rosacea (a skin condition that produces swollen red patches on the face).
-Taking zinc orally does not help to improve the quality of life or symptoms that is associated with rosacea.
+Taking zinc orally does not improve the quality of life or symptoms associated with rosacea.

-- Sexual issues that prevent a person from feeling satisfied during sexual activity.
-Supplements do not help men who have sexual dysfunction as a result of kidney disease.
+- Sexual problems that prevent satisfaction during sexual activity.
+Supplements do not help men suffering from sexual dysfunction related to kidney disease.

-- Oral supplements do not treat ringing in the ears (Tinnitus)
+- Tinnitus (ringing in the ears).
+Oral supplements do not treat ringing in the ears.

 - Upper airway infection.
 Oral supplement do not decrease the risk of upper respiratory tract infections.